I’m not hungry for money. Compared to several years ago, when I had less money, I still have the same life. It’s a rich life.

 Let’s say you’ve experienced hardship for the past year or so.
 A family member passes away.
 You get ill.
 And you’re having less fun at your job.
 Things have been tough.

-If you have a buffer, you can say, “fuck it, let’s go on a holiday.”
+If you have a buffer, you can say, “screw it, let’s go on a holiday.”

 Money buys freedom.
 We must be honest about that.
 However, you don’t need a million bucks to be free.
 Personally, I like to have €10K on my savings account that I can always access.

 For the first few years of my career, I worked hard and didn’t spend much money, so I could build up my buffer.
 And ever since I built up my buffer, I never let it dip below that number.
 I also don’t invest that money.
 I don’t care about inflation since I make money in different ways.

 My buffer is here to keep my mind at peace and helps me to do what I want.
 To me, that’s the definition of a rich life.

 Look, individuals like you and I never get rich with stock trading.
 What’s more, professionals don’t even make money with trading.

 Just look at the results of fund managers.
 Almost no one beats the market.
 And if they do, it’s probably because of luck.
 At least, that’s what Nassim Nicholas Taleb has been saying for almost two decades.

 For the past few years, I’ve become more risk-averse.
 I stopped investing in individual stocks.
 It’s too risky.
 Plus, when I own stocks of a company, I can’t help myself from looking at the performance on a daily basis.

 That’s why I put my money in index funds—where you’re essentially investing in a whole group of companies, bonds, etc. Of course, there is still a risk involved.
 But at least I’m saving myself time because I’m no longer trying to “pick stocks,” which is a waste of time.